shaliulab/idtrackerai/README.md

     conda env create -f env-win10-tf1.9_nogpu-ocv3.4.2-kivy1.10.yml

-3.- Asing the Anaconda Prompt and from the *idtrackerai* folder run the command:
+3.- Using the Anaconda Prompt and from the *idtrackerai* folder run the command:

     pip install .